Uniform bounds on periodic points of polynomials with good reduction: Introduction

 \begin{conjecture}[Uniform boundedness conjecture for periodic points] Fix integers $N \geq 1$, $d \geq 2$, and $D \geq 1$.
 There exists a constant $C(N, d, D) \in \N$ such that for all number fields $K/\Q$ of degree $D$ and all degree-$d$ morphisms $\phi: \P^N \lra \P^N$ defined over $K$,

 \end{conjecture}

-Assuming one of Vojta's higher-dimensional generalizations of the $abc$ conjecture (see \cite[Conjecture 2.1]{looper-2021}, \cite[Conjecture 2.9]{zhang-2024}), Looper \cite{looper-2021,looper-2025} conditionally proved Conjecture \ref{conj:uniform-boundedness} for polynomials $\phi \in K[X]$.
-However, Conjecture \ref{conj:uniform-boundedness} is not known unconditionally for any tuple $(N, d, D)$, even when $(N, d, D) = (1, 2, 1)$.
-One goal of this paper is to establish uniform bounds for a class of polynomials that are unconditional and explicit.
+Assuming one of Vojta's higher-dimensional generalizations of the $abc$ conjecture (see \cite[Conjecture 2.1]{looper-2021}, \cite[Conjecture 2.9]{zhang-2024}), Looper \cite{looper-2021,looper-2025} conditionally proved a weak form (in which $C$ depends on $K$) of Conjecture \ref{conj:uniform-boundedness} for polynomials $\phi \in K[X]$.
+However, Conjecture~\ref{conj:uniform-boundedness} is not known unconditionally for any tuple $(N, d, D)$, even when $(N, d, D) = (1, 2, 1)$.
+One goal of this paper is to establish uniform bounds in the $N=1$ case for a class of polynomials that are unconditional and explicit.
+Since endomorphisms of $\P^1$ defined over $K$ are defined only up to scaling by constants in $K^\times$, we may (and do) normalize $\phi$ by multiplying by a constant so that it is monic.